kiegroup/github-action-build-chain/README.md

 ./build/index.js build ...
 ```

-### Debug

-A specific `.vscode/launch.json` has been provided for debugging purposes.
-So just open `Run and Debug` VSCode tab and you will be able to run whatever the tasks are available in the file.

 ### build-chain-configuration-reader dependency

 The definition files are read thanks to [build-chain-configuration-reader](https://github.com/kiegroup/build-chain-configuration-reader) library so in case you want to modify something from there it's easier if you just [npm link](https://docs.npmjs.com/cli/link) it: